 Become a Content Manager

-Gaining access and getting started in Omni CMS is a multi-step process
+Gaining access and getting started in Modern Campus CMS is a multi-step process

 Getting Started as a New User

-Getting started as a new user in Omni CMS is a two step process involving the completion of an online training as well as an in-person follow up training with a member of the IT Web Team.
-(The in-person follow up training can also be completed via Zoom.)
+Getting started as a new user in Modern Campus (formerly OU or Omni) Content Management System (CMS) is a three step process involving working with your unit webmaster, the completion of an online training, and a follow-up personal training with a member of the IT Web Team or your college web team (can be completed in-person or via Zoom).

 Initial Online Training

-Access to Omni CMS is only available to USU employees (full-time, part-time, or student) who have editing responsibility for an Omni CMS website.
-If you do not fall into this category you will not be able to access the Online Training through the USU Learning System.
-For non-employee access, see resources for non-USU personnel in Omni CMS.
+Access to the CMS is only available to USU employees (full-time, part-time, or student) who have editing responsibility for a CMS website.
+If you do not fall into these categories you will not be able to access the Online Training through the USU Learning System.
+For non-employee access, see resources for non-USU personnel in CMS; this access is granted only in very limited circumstances in accordance with USU web and security policy.

-To help new content managers get familiar with Omni CMS, they are required to take the online training through the USU Learning System.
+To help new content managers get familiar with the CMS, they are required to take the online training through the USU Learning System.
 (A captioned version of the training videos are also available although a short quiz at the end of the training inside the USU Learning System will still be required.)
-Your hiring paperwork needs to be complete, and you need to have an active @usu.edu email; you can check your email settings in Banner.
+Your hiring paperwork needs to be complete, and you need to have an active @usu.edu email.
 Please note that you will need to access this using Chrome or Safari, not with Firefox.
 If you experience any problems accessing the training, please contact itweb@usu.edu.

 Follow-up Training

-Once you've completed the online training, the next step is to meet with a member of the IT Web Team or your college webmaster to answer any specific questions and review the available resources for content managers.
+Once you've completed the online training, the next step is to meet with a member of the IT Web Team or your college webmaster (depending on the unit protocol) to answer any specific questions and review the available resources for content managers.
 To set up a training with the IT Web Team, schedule your appointment online.

-At the completion of In-Person training, your Omni CMS account will be created, your editing privileges will be unlocked, and you can edit your website.
+At the completion of in-person training, your CMS account will be created, your editing privileges will be unlocked, and you can edit your website.

 Post Training Resources